|I.||Billing and Payment Deadlines|

 b.
 Processing for students who leave the University

 Debt to the university is immediately due at the time a student becomes inactive.
 The reason for the inactivity is immaterial, whether it be graduation or completion of an academic program, withdrawal, an approved leave of absence, failure to register for the next semester in the student’s academic program, or any other reason.

-The Office of Billing and Payment Services will issue a final invoice to inactive students with debt.
+The Revenue and Receivables Department will issue a final invoice to inactive students with debt.
 Payment is due within 30-days of the date that the statement was issued.
 If payment has not been made by the due date, the account will be forwarded to a collection agency.
 Collection agencies typically assess a fee equal to one-third of the value of the debt; the student will be responsible for paying this fee in addition to the original outstanding balance.
 Once debt has been transferred to a collection agency, all payments will be processed by that agency.
 In addition, the collection agency may report the debt to credit bureaus.

 Past due balances are non-negotiable and will not be recalled from the collection agency once submitted.

-Students will be declared inactive when any of the following circumstances obtain:
+Students will be declared inactive when any of the following circumstances occur:

 - The student fails to register for a term he/she would otherwise be expected to register for as part of his/her academic program